Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ### Mounting

 The INDX tool has an optional mount for the SZP coil that should be used.
 It ensures correct mounting distance from the bed.
-It places an offical Bondtech SZP coil 3mm above the nozzle, centered on X and 35.1mm "behind" the nozzle on Y. (Measured in CAD)
+It places an offical Bondtech SZP coil 3mm above the nozzle, centered on X and 35.1mm on +Y relative to the nozzle, assuming the tool is mounted to pick up tools at Ymin (as is conventional).
+(Measured in CAD)

 If an alternative mounting solution is used then aim for a 3mm offset between the nozzle and the coil.